pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 title: The Objectives Course
 ---

+Are you paralyzed with small todos and annoyed you can't deal with the bigger picture?
+Or are you the type to go deep in one area and feeling pressure to perfect the other areas of your life?
+That's why I'm putting together:
+{: .switch-away-from }

 # The Objectives Course

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done_ lists: a way to write objectives that surprisingly helps you explore possibilities, visualize and get to _done_ on the big and the small in your life.**
+**A 10-week course on writing _have-done_ lists: a way to write objectives that will make you master your day-to-day activities while making you advance on your vision.**

-It'll start in the new year, with a group of 5 people to start, with examples and individual coaching all done over email.
+It'll start in the new year, with a group of 5 people, using examples and individual coaching.
+All done over email.

 [Scroll down to sign-up](#signup) or check below for more details...
 </div>